OmerBilgin21/react-flask-task-app/README.md

 ##### If you don't have mongodb installed

-Fron here you can follow the instructions to install it.
+From here you can follow the instructions to install it.

 https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/